Skip to main content

 If the moment is large enough, one edge of the footing may experience zero pressure.

-This is where Teng’s graphical method (from Foundation Design) is used to modify the pressure distribution and calculate Bending pressure.
+This is where Teng’s graphical method (from Foundation Design) is used to modify the pressure distribution and calculate Bending pressure for the remaining in-contact area.

 Final Thoughts: